Common Settings

 - Skin - Design elements and customization are contained within a website's skin.
 Most sites only have one skin that controls the look and feel of the website and will have no other skin options.
 Some websites contain multiple designs (skins) within one implementation, whether for a unique program or for the appearance of a separate website maintained within the same system.
 If a website contains multiple unique designs, there may be multiple options within the skin menu.

 - Is Subsite - Subsites will have their full navigation reset at the subsited page, effectively making it behave more like a homepage for the section.
 Some districts subsite school or program pages so they have their own navigation instead of the district navigation.
+Foxbright can adjust the global behavior of subsites if the subsite function is not behaving as expected.

 Redirect Settings